Melissa Little

-Melissa Helen Little AC FRS FAA FAHMS is an Australian scientist and academic, currently Theme Director of Cell Biology, heading up the Kidney Regeneration laboratory at the Murdoch Children's Research Institute.
+Melissa Helen Little AC FRS FAA FAHMS is an Australian scientist and academic who has served as director of Cell Biology at the Murdoch Children's Research Institute since 2019.
 She is also a Professor in the Faculty of Medicine, Dentistry and Health Sciences, University of Melbourne, and Program Leader of Stem Cells Australia.
 In January 2022, she became CEO of the Novo Nordisk Foundation Center for Stem Cell Medicine reNEW, an international stem cell research center based at University of Copenhagen, and a collaboration between the University of Copenhagen, Denmark, Murdoch Children’s Research Institute, Australia, and Leiden University Medical Center, The Netherlands.

 She is internationally recognized both for her work on the systems biology of kidney development and also for her pioneering studies into potential regenerative therapies in the kidney.
 In 2015, Professor Melissa Little and her team at Murdoch Children’s Research Institute produced the world’s first kidney in a dish.
 Known today as kidney organoids, this research has become a foundation of ongoing work to find a regenerative solution for kidney disease.

 Early life and education

 Melissa Little was born in Brisbane, Australia on 5 December 1963, the middle daughter of three girls.
 Her father, Ian Little, was a soils chemist with the CSIRO Cunningham laboratories.
 She graduated from Kenmore State High School in 1980.
 She completed her BSc at the University of Queensland with 1st Class Honours in Physiology in 1984.
 Her PhD studies were performed in the laboratory of Professor Peter Smith at the Queensland Institute of Medical Research enrolled through Biochemistry at the University of Queensland (conferred 1990).
-An alumnus of The University of Queensland, Brisbane, Australia, Melissa worked for more than 20 years at the Institute for Molecular Bioscience, where her research focused on the molecular basis of kidney development, renal disease and repair.
+An alumna of the University of Queensland, Brisbane, Australia, Melissa worked for more than 20 years at the Institute for Molecular Bioscience, where her research focused on the molecular basis of kidney development, renal disease and repair.
 In 2004 she graduated from the Australian Institute of Company Directors.